-Light a sage stick and smudge your home and yourself for cleansing + purifying + protection.
+Light the herbs and cleanse your home and yourself with the smoke for purifying + protection.

 Gather all your materials (hold the victim and perpetrator in your mind, as you cannot gather them into the circle [the man is untouchable, after all]).